What Does “Home” Mean to a Person with Dementia

 As far as how to handle this request, it depends on the level of the person’s cognitive impairment.
 There are two ways to handle this (at least!).

-When a person with dementia asks about going home
+When a person with dementia asks about home

 Validate and Reassure your person with dementia